NAICNO/Jobanalyzer/production/sonar-nodes/README.md

   # <edit /etc/security/access.conf and add "+ : sonar-runner : cron" before any deny-all lines>
 ```

+On systems with AMD GPUs it is necessary to also add sonar-runner to group `video` to grant the
+necessary permissions to run `rocm-smi`.

 Then set everything up:
 ```
   # sudo -u sonar-runner /bin/bash